yawnoc/ascii-art/README.md

 4. Choose the character among these with the nearest 3×3 representation (according to some norm, which will be chosen by testing)

+Finally, put everything together into a main command-line function.

 Probably it would be better doing some wavelet transformation instead of a simple 3×3 approximation, or perhaps even training an AI to do the character selection,